ReasonOnFaith/ReasonOnFaith.github.io/_posts/2016-06-14-men-s-superior-mental-faculties-over-women.markdown

 Clearly, someone in her post didn't understand that you can be religiously observant regardless of being equally disinterested in the theology as most men in the Community.

-Remember, this all started because instead of addressing the actual provocative Ahmadi Muslim Qur'anic commentary, Ahmadis were just itching to find some way to cry wolf, to cry foul and say anything to deflect from the misogynistic commentary text, and onto me personally.
+Remember, this all started because instead of addressing the _actual_ provocative Ahmadi Muslim Qur'anic commentary, Ahmadis were just itching to find some way to cry wolf, to cry foul and say anything to deflect from the misogynistic commentary text, and onto me personally.

 So here's a thought exercise for Ahmadi Muslims to consider:

-If I ask the first 10 Lajna (adult women) I meet in the USA who consider themselves religious, what % would have read the passage I cited here and actually remember pondering it — the commentary that men have “superior mental faculties”?
+If I ask the first 10 Lajna (adult women) I meet in the USA who consider themselves religious, what % would have read the passage I cited here and actually remember pondering it (the commentary that men have “superior mental faculties”)?

 What % would I get if I asked the next 10 Khuddam (young adult men) the same question?

 In fact, you can do this exercise yourself with people who’ve not heard of this Twitter exchange or this blog post.

-My assertion is that BOTH numbers would be quite low -- less than 50% is my guess.
+My assertion is that BOTH numbers would be quite low.
+Less than 50% is my guess.

-For honest Ahmadis reading this, you know in your hearts that I have a point, especially if you're one of the rare few among your peers who bothers to read at this level.
+For honest Ahmadis reading this, you know in your hearts that I have a point, especially if you're one of the rare few among your peers who bothers to read and take an interest at this level.
+Do this exercise.
+You don't have to report back on Twitter.
+Just know in your own heart my generalization about people's theological interest and reading has merit in the real world, because it is what I have grown up observing.
+Perhaps you have a different experience, but I do feel that my experience here is likely very reflective.
+And I'm entitled to state my general observations about a Community I had been active in for decades.

-When there are hadith explaining the “deficiency” in women’s intelligence, isn’t it convenient that you deflect onto me instead of looking at the mysogny in your own commentaries that seem to be inspired by them?
+For those haters: When there are hadith explaining the “deficiency” in women’s intelligence, isn’t it convenient that you deflect onto me instead of looking at the misogyny in your own commentaries that seem to be inspired by them?

 <blockquote class="twitter-tweet" data-conversation="none" data-lang="en"><p lang="en" dir="ltr">There are a few hadith like this one, which you can trace back as plausible influences for the these attitudes. <a href="https://t.co/MKS5emvjsG">pic.twitter.com/MKS5emvjsG</a></p>&mdash; Reason on Faith (@ReasonOnFaith) <a href="https://twitter.com/ReasonOnFaith/status/742668132012195842">June 14, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>